gematik/zts-api-client-examples/README.md

 For more in-depth documentation, please refer to the referenced README files of the individual tools.

 ## License
-Copyright [2025] gematik GmbH
+Copyright 2025 gematik GmbH

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Apache License, Version 2.0

 See [LICENSE](./LICENSE) for the specific language governing permissions and limitations under the License.